 But, as we’ve seen from the South Sea Bubble, the Dutch Tulip Mania, the Dot Com debacle and the housing crisis, the system isn’t so great at turning off the spigot.
 Our political leaders, whose continued employment is made possible through the largesse of those profiting the most from these ventures, aren’t about to stop the music.

 And, so, we’re left with bubbles — both popped and in need of popping.
 The world can’t afford cars, clothing or electronics made in the USA.
-So, those Americans whose employed in the making of things are, by and large, part of the bubble.
+So, those Americans who are employed in the making of things are, by and large, part of the bubble.
 Many of our services, crops and natural resources are, likewise, overpriced in a global economy.
 And, thanks to the wizards of Wall Street, assets in this country are burdened with debt in excess of their ability to service it.

 The only viable solution is the Big Red Reset Button — only, no one’s got the nerve to press it.
 Politicians?
 Forget it.
 The financial establishment?
 Only if suicide somehow became profitable.
 The Fed?
 Bernanke’s a self-acclaimed expert on all things Depression.
 Read his treatise on the Japanese problem, or his famous helicopter speech and you’ll see how deathly afraid of deflation he is.